-source: United Ostomy Associations of America (UOAA)
+source: United Ostomy Associations of America (UOAA) summary/abstract:

 Many sex problems that male ostomates experience after surgery may stem from psychological factors.
 It is often difficult to determine the difference between psychological and physical factors.
 If sexual difficulty should be experienced, careful consideration of any psychological issues may help resolve the cause.